 - Establishing conservation-based reforms of the aquaculture industry,

-- Strengthening our nation’s primary fishing law, the Magnuson-Stevens Act, and
+- Strengthening the United States’ primary fishing law, the Magnuson-Stevens Act, and

 - Establishing fishermen co-operatives and local management organizations.

-Co-Founder Zack Klyver is a scientist with thirty-year’s experience as a whale watch naturalist, marine mammal observer, and researcher.
-Zack has forged longstanding positive relationships with many scientific, fishery, and conservation organizations all over the world, and received appointments to [THE GULF OF MAINE 2050 Council] and the Northeast Right Whale Consortium’s Communications Committee, and the New England Fisheries Management Council’s advisory panel for Atlantic Herring.
+Zack Klyver is a scientist with thirty-year’s experience as a whale watch naturalist, marine mammal observer, and researcher.
+He has guided whale watching and eco-tour expeditions and participated in ocean research from pole to pole.
+Zack helped lead grassroots organizing for numerous East Coast campaigns to protect Atlantic herring and menhaden, and to create the first marine monument in the U.S. Atlantic Ocean.
+Zack has forged longstanding positive relationships with many scientific, fishery, and conservation organizations all over the world, and received appointments to the Ropeless Consortium’s Communications Committee, the New England Fisheries Management Council’s advisory panel for Atlantic Herring, and served as vice-chair of the Friends of Maine Coastal Islands NWR.
 Some of his successes include:

 - Establishing a “purse seine/fixed gear only” zone in the Gulf of Maine to protect Atlantic herring resource from overfishing by an industrial-scale fleet of midwater trawl ships,